Paracosm-Daemon/Weaver/docs/communication/services.md

 * [`WeaverService.Client`](/api/WeaverServer#WeaverService) will not be initialized until Weaver is started, meaning all [RemoteSignals](/api/RemoteSignal) will still be markers, and all [RemoteProperties](/api/RemoteProperty) will only be the values that you put in the `Client` table.
 * `Client.Server`, which is used to access the `Server` table from methods within the `Client` table, will also not be initialized until Weaver has started.
-* All of `WeaverService`'s attribute methods will be unavailable, as Weaver needs to start to initialize the service, which then internally sets the attributes and exposes the functions.
+* All of `WeaverService`'s attribute methods will be unavailable, as Weaver needs to start to initialize the service, which then internally sets the attributes and exposes the methods.

 See Weaver's [execution model](/docs/extras/execution-model) to understand how services are initialized.